dantemogrim/Rudolf-Steiner/README.md

 **Gutenberg Block ideas:**

-- [ ] CSS clip path/SVG blob som kan implementeras till att skriva text ovanpå.
+- [ ] CSS clip path/SVG blob where the user can type text on top.
 - [ ] Ipsum
 - [ ] Lorem